-MDM (Mobile Device Management) applies a profiles that can:
+MDM (Mobile Device Management) applies a profile that can:

 - Add a passcode or password to your device.

 - Remotely lock your device if you lose it — a benefit from using a passcode/password with your device.

 - Enable you to wipe data from your device if it's lost or stolen.